 The challenge that the Canadian government is facing, as are many governments around the world, is finding the right balance between encouraging innovation while at the same time protecting the privacy of people.
 Protecting people’s online privacy has a twofold benefit.
 On the one hand, it minimizes the chances that a person’s private information would be used in a dangerous way.
 On the other hand, when people know that their data is being protected, they feel more confident using the Internet for transactions.
 This will help the Canadian economy to continue to thrive in a world that is quickly placing more emphasis on digital transactions as opposed to those made with cash.

-As Canada addresses their digital privacy concerns, they are looking at it from three angles: preserving innovation, work in the future, and maintaining trust and privacy.
+As Canada addresses their digital privacy concerns, they are looking at it from three angles: preserving innovation, working in the future, and maintaining trust and privacy.
 To accomplish this goal, the Canadian government has established a series of roundtable discussions.
 Everyone from private citizens to businesses and institutions of education is invited to take part in these conversations.

 The goal is to see how Canadian businesses are able to compete with the world in a digital age.
 How can Canadian businesses take the traditional approaches that they had been using for decades and adapt to modern digital techniques?
 Much of the focus is on helping businesses identify data-driven technologies and see the importance of implementing them.